kevlo-cyber/third-party-risk-management/README.md

 ## 💡 Philosophy

-Good TPRM isn't about saying "no" to everything—it's about enabling business objectives while managing risk intelligently.
+Good TPRM isn't about saying "no" to everything; it's about enabling business objectives while managing risk intelligently.
 This repository reflects that balance.

 ---
 *Built from experience assessing hundreds of vendors across various healthcare environments.*